Visual learner? Watch me make this fresh strawberry cobbler from start to finish!

 - Stir to coat strawberries in sugar and set aside.

-- In a large bowl whisk together flour, baking powder, salt and sugar.
+- In a large bowl whisk together flour, baking powder, salt, and remaining sugar.

 - Add in milk, vanilla extract and melted butter.

-- Stir until combined.
-A few lumps are ok.
+- Stir just until combined.
+(A few lumps are perfect.
+Do not over stir or crust will be rubbery)

 - Grease a 9-inch casserole dish.